 - Hobos: The Kwaini are a peaceful species of demons who dress up in wool clothes and hats, causing several passerby to mistake them for hobos.

-- Hypocritical Humor: Wesley pompously saying that women are even less prepared to deal with the dark demon underbelly of society, only to see Cordelia enthusiastically preparing to hacksaw apart a dead Kwaini demon.
+- Instantly Proven Wrong: Wesley pompously says that women are even less prepared to deal with the dark demon underbelly of society, only to see Cordelia enthusiastically preparing to hacksaw apart a dead Kwaini demon.

 - Immune to Bullets: The vampires are hurt by Kate's bullets, which she uses to set one up for staking, but their demon leader barely flinches.